intelligence38000/android-docs/src/pages/maps/examples/inset-map.md

 ---
 title: Inset map
 description: Show a smaller inset map fragment and link it to a larger map for two map interaction.
-Great for gaming.
+Ideal for gaming.
 thumbnail: thumbnailInsetMap
 topic: User interaction
 prependJs: